PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Introduction

-A particular class of hierarchical approaches~\citep{DBLP:journals/corr/abs-1910-11956,DBLP:journals/corr/FoxKSG17,doi:10.1177/0278364918784350} segments expert demonstrations into subgoal transition dataset, and consequently leverages the subgoal dataset to bootstrap learning.
-Ideally, the segmentation process should produce subgoals at an appropriate level of difficulty for the lower primitive, in order to properly balance the task split between hierarchical levels.
-One possible approach of task segmentation is to perform fixed window based relabeling~\citep{DBLP:journals/corr/abs-1910-11956} on expert demonstrations.
-Despite being simple, this is effectively a brute force segmentation approach which may generate subgoals that are either too easy or too hard with respect to the current goal achieving ability of the lower primitive, thus leading to degenerate solutions.
-Hence, we ask the following question: can we do better than fixed relabeling and devise a HRL approach for efficient task segmentation?
+Some hierarchical approaches~\citep{gupta2019relay,fox2017multi,krishnan2019swirl} segment the expert demonstrations into subgoal transition dataset, and consequently leverage the subgoal dataset to bootstrap learning.
+Ideally, the segmentation process should produce subgoals that properly balance the task split between hierarchical levels.
+One possible approach of task segmentation is to perform fixed window based relabeling~\citep{gupta2019relay} on expert demonstrations.
+Despite being simple, this is effectively a brute force segmentation approach which may generate subgoals that are either too easy or too hard according to the current goal achieving ability of the lower primitive, thus leading to degenerate solutions.

-Our idea considers the \textit{changing} lower primitive and dynamically generates efficient subgoals in consonance with the current goal achieving capability of the lower primitive.
-Concretely, the action value function of the lower primitive is used to perform \textit{adaptive relabeling} on expert demonstrations to dynamically generate a curriculum of achievable subgoals for the lower primitive.
-This subgoal dataset is then used to train an imitation learning based regularizer, which is used to jointly optimize off-policy RL objective with IL regularization.
-Hence, our approach ameliorates non-stationarity in HRL by using primitive enabled IL regularization, while enabling efficient exploration using RL.
-We call our approach: \textit{primitive enabled adaptive relabeling} (PEAR) for boosting HRL.
+The main motivation of this work is to produce a curriculum of feasible subgoals according to the current goal achieving capability of the lower primitive.
+Concretely, the value function of the lower primitive is used to perform \textit{adaptive relabeling} on expert demonstrations to dynamically generate a curriculum of achievable subgoals for the lower primitive.
+This subgoal dataset is then used to train an imitation learning based regularizer, which is used to jointly optimize off-policy \texttt{RL} objective with \texttt{IL} regularization.
+Hence, our approach ameliorates non-stationarity in \texttt{HRL} by using primitive enabled \texttt{IL} regularization, while enabling efficient exploration using \texttt{RL}.
+We call our approach: \textit{primitive enabled adaptive relabeling} (\texttt{PEAR}) for boosting \texttt{HRL}.